vron7/Aha-s/README.md

 window.a // returns 'Marco!'
 window.b // returns undefined :( whyyy??
 ```
-Both are still **global**, var is stored in window object, let/const is stored in declarative environment,
+Both are still **global** - var is stored in window object, let/const is stored in declarative environment,
 they do not create properties of the window object when declared globally.

 ---